dongyuwei/CommonJS.erl/README.md

 Created by `rebar3 new lib commonjs`

 # Project Goal: speed, speed, and speed!
 1. Bundle Common JS modules concurrently using Erlang actors.
-It is expected to work as [browserify](https://github.com/substack/node-browserify)
+It is expected to work like [browserify](https://github.com/substack/node-browserify)
 2. Watch and incrementally rebuild Common JS modules concurrently using Erlang actors.
-It is expected to work as [watchify](https://github.com/substack/watchify)
+It is expected to work like [watchify](https://github.com/substack/watchify)
 3. It's expected to be a tiny and simple CommonJS Packager.
 I do't plan to implement all the features like browserify.

 ## Status